-The lights at Clifton Mill are quite an attraction and a local favorite.
-Located to the east of Dayton near Yellow Springs, the amazing display takes 6 men about 3 months to assemble and is one of the biggest with over 3.5 million lights.
-As you would expect, kids can peek into Santa’s Workshop to see how Santa is progressing toward the big night.
+The lights at Clifton Mill are quite an attraction.
+Located to the east of Dayton near Yellow Springs, the amazing display takes six men about three months to assemble.
+It’s one of the country’s biggest, with over 3.5 million lights.
+Kids can peek into Santa’s Workshop to see how Santa is progressing toward the big night.
 There is a 100 foot waterfall of lights, a Miniature Village and Santa Claus Museum.
 My favorite is the old covered bridge.
 If you arrive in the evening, the lights go out every hour on the hour and then with the flip of a switch, all 3.5 million lights come back on at once for a spectacular show!

-Another neighborhood famous for making a bright spectacle of itself every holiday is located in Baltimore, Maryland.
-Residents living along East 34th Street in the charming neighborhood of Hampden decorate to the 9’s and there are some real bragging rights to those that can generate the biggest wows.
-The show goes on for blocks and blocks along what locals call “The Avenue” and is celebrated as “The Miracle on 34th Street.”
+Another neighborhood famous for making a bright spectacle every holiday is located in Baltimore, Maryland.
+Residents living along East 34th Street in the charming neighborhood of Hampden decorate to the nines.
+There are some real bragging rights to those that can generate the biggest wows. he show goes on for blocks and blocks along what locals call “The Avenue,” and is celebrated as “The Miracle on 34th Street.”
 Just so your warned, Hampden is ground zero for celebrating Baltimore’s famous “Hon” culture, so you’ll be in good company if you break out your cat eyeglasses, pile your hair as high as it can go and wrap yourself in as much metallic tinsel as you can manage.

-Every year the Louisville MEGA Cavern is lit up in spectacular style for the holiday season.
+Every year the Louisville MEGA Cavern lights up in spectacular style for the holiday season.
 Located southwest of Louisville in a 100-acre cavern that used to be a quarry, this man-made underground adventure land now lies under numerous roadways.
-Your family will take a 30-40 minute ride through underground passages that are full of colorful characters and over 2 million lights.
-There are over 850 different displays to see as you drive your own car through this one-of-a-kind holiday experience.
+Your family will take a 30-40 minute ride through underground passages full of colorful characters and over 2 million lights.
+See over 850 different displays as you drive your own car through this one-of-a-kind holiday experience.
 If you can, go during the week, it can get pretty crowded on the weekends.
 It’s one of the most unique holiday light displays you’ll ever see.

 Some people living in the southern and western parts of the U.S. sometimes complain that the warmer temperatures make it hard to feel festive.
-Perhaps this year’s 41st Annual San Diego Bay Parade of Lights might help to jazz things up?
+Perhaps the Annual San Diego Bay Parade of Lights might help to jazz things up?
 Every year, more than 100 boats are adorned with thousands of blinking lights, ornaments and on-board revelers before parading along the San Diego waterfront.
 The boats are judged in a variety of competitive classes, so some lucky skippers will be getting bragging rights for Christmas!
-This party is so big, they have it twice, so be sure to partake in the holiday fun on either the 9th or 16th of December.
+This party is so big, they have it twice, so be sure to check the calendar.

-I know there are thousands and thousands of other destinations that I missed.
-Why don’t you tell us where you go to see holiday lights?
+I know there are thousands of other destinations that I missed.
+Tell us where you go to see holiday lights!